 If your SEO tactics have already gotten you the top dog position on one or more of your keywords, you may think you’re in the win for good!
 Of course, in an increasingly more competitive market, that is certainly not the case.
 While attaining the #1 spot for a keyword is a great feat, it’s wise to continue putting in significant effort into adapting your SEO strategy.
 You can be confident your competitors are doing the same, striving to take your prized position.
 By making sure you’re regularly updating the components of your SEO strategy, you can continue to ride the peak for much longer.

 If you realized you’d fallen prey to the misguided advice debunked above, then it’s time to get to work!
 Of course, this time, you should feel confident that your digital marketing strategy will benefit you, as long as you weed out the malicious practices pointed out.
-Set up a time to talk to reliable digital marketing experts that can set reasonable performance expectations.
+Set up a time to talk to reliable SEO agency in Chicago that can set reasonable performance expectations.